Database accession: MF7000623

 Coverage: 98%

+Evidence demonstrating that the participating proteins are unstructured prior to the interaction and their folding is coupled to binding.
 Representative domain in related structures: Winged helix DNA-binding domain (MarR type I) transcriptional regulator

 Evidence level: Direct evidence